JohnSilentHill/fakeshot_roulette/README.md

 ### Boring things

 - For debug, you can use the `debug` command when it is **your turn** after starting the game.
 This isn't accessible on the main menu because it frankly has no use there.
-- > All save data is 0 by default but fully modifiable by editing the `savegame.json` file under the parent directory (use Notepad++ or VS Code if unsure).
 - This project is highly WIP and you can view the roadmap below to get a general idea as to the progress so far. <br/>
 Feel free to fork and create pull requests as you please.
 If you are more experienced with Python, please do take a look. <br/>

-You can also use the official [wiki](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette_Wik) or the 'info' command in-game for help.
+> All save data is 0 by default but fully modifiable by editing the `savegame.json` file under the parent directory (use Notepad++ or VS Code if unsure).

 ------